pranjalkalal/CEH-Exam-Preparation/Chapter 18: Mobile Platform, IoT, and OT Hacking - IoT and OT Hacking.md

 - **User Training**: Educate users on best security practices and potential risks.
 - **Monitoring and Auditing**: Continuously monitor systems and conduct regular security audits.
 - **Incident Response Planning**: Develop and regularly update an incident response plan.

+- **Zero Trust Model for ICS/SCADA**
+  1. Defining the network
+  2. Mapping the traffic
+  3. Architecting the network
+  4. Developing a ZT policy
+  5. Monitoring and maintaining

+- International OT security organizations such as OTCSA,OT-ISAC and NERC
+- OTCSA:Operational Technology cyber security alliance,  educates operators and manufacturers with constant technical awareness and provide guidelines
+- OT ISAC: operational technology information sharing and analysis center, share threat information among OT industries such as energy and water utility sectors.
+- NERC: North Americal Electric Reliability Corporation,  assure the effective and efficient reduction of risks to the reliability and security of the electric grid.
+- IISF: Industrial Internet security Framework,  addresses the risk of attack by unexpected sources both inside and outside the organization’s network, which can hinder production
+- ISA/IEC-62443:  provides a flexible framework to address and mitigate current and future security vulnerabilities in Industrial Automation and Control Systems (IACSs), which are a part of the OT industry.

+### OT Security Solutions
+  - Firewall: Monitoring and Controlling, can also use tools like SCADAwall,Waterfall,palo alto NGFW for protecting network.
+  - Unified Identity and OT access management: Centralize certain operations, can also use tools like OT access, FireEye etc..
+  - Asset inventory and device authorization: Connecting only authorized devices, SCADAfence, cyberlence, Guardian and dragos
+  - OT Network Monitoring and anomaly Detection: employs machine learning algorithms, Claroty and OT Threat Intelligence
+  - Decoys to Deceive Attackers: Honeypots, ThreatDefend, Conpot and GasPot

+**OT Security Tools**
+  - Flowmon: ensure the reliability of their industrial networks confidently to avoid downtime and disruption of service continuity.
+  - Tenable.ot
+  - Singtel, Forescout,PA-220R,Claroty